Dialogflow is the natural language understanding platform of Google. You can use it to create omnichannel chatbots.

 Also, you can use Entities with Dialogflow.
 With Entities, your chatbot can understand the difference between a “veggie pizza” and a “pizza”.
 In this example, the entity part is “veggie” that relate to a topping of a pizza:

-If you want more information on how you can use intents and entities in Dialogflow, check this video for intents and this video for entities.
+If you want more information on how you can use intents and entities in Dialogflow, check out this Dialogflow tutorial.

 Moreover, you can test your chatbot in the Dialogflow interface:

-Dialogflow CX is a relatively new version of Dialogflow and is not yet used by many people.
+Dialogflow CX is a more advanced version of Dialogflow and consists of three core components:

 Chatbot elements